thradams/cake/ownership.md

 In the end, we still have the same language, but with a c\_type\_system++ version of C. This c\_type\_system++ can be disabled, and the language remains unmodified.

 The creation of these rules follows certain principles, one of which is to default to safety.
 In cases of uncertainty, the compiler should seek clarification.
 While C programmers retain the freedom to code as they wish, they must either persuade the compiler or disable analysis in specific code sections.
-Qualifiers are chosen to minimize annotations considering a common usage.
+A human factor must be considered to ensure that annotations do not make the work too boring with excessive details.
+In this regard, selecting defaults that cover the most common cases is crucial.

 ## Owner Objects